Dmitry Puchkov: Commercial translations

 Since film translation is a hobby for Puchkov, he translates only those films that he is interested in and does not receive any money for his translations.
 However, due to his popularity, he receives commercial offers from licensed foreign film distributors in Russia to translate films that are screened in theaters and aired on TV.
 The list of his commercial translations includes: Team America: World Police, South Park, The Sopranos, the funny translation of Bimmer produced in cooperation with the makers of the original, and others.

 The latest work in this field is Guy Ritchie's RocknRolla.
 This time, distributors contracted Puchkov to do a translation for the dub, with himself voice-acting the narrator, Archy.
 At the premiere Puchkov himself read a non-censored, voiceover translation; in theaters, a somewhat milder version was shown.

 In addition to his film translation, he also made several commercial translations of video games, including Odium, Serious Sam, Duke Nukem: Manhattan Project, and Bimmer: Blown Away Towers.

 Dmitry Buzadzhi, a Russian language translator, does contend that the quality of Puchkov's own translations is rather mediocre, notwithstanding his supposedly thorough approach.

-Humorous translations

-Another important facet of his translation works are his so-called "funny translations", which are parodies of awkward translations presented at the Russian film market, where characters apparently speak quite differently from how they spoke in the original films.
-The discrepancy between "funny-translated" and original film creates a strong comic effect.
-Moreover, changing the names of characters, music, and adding new video and sound effects can turn a serious film into a true slapstick comedy.
-"Funny-translated" films often skewer prominent world and Russian events (including social and political life) and contain references to well-known American, Soviet and current Russian films.
-Puchkov's "funny translations" come with the logo of another of Puchkov's studios, Bozhya Iskra (God's Spark).
-All funny translations are made with the help of Puchkov's site visitors and their names appear at the end of the film in a cast section.